 And through the years, there's one piece in particular that still stands out.

 Casella: One of the first prints I ever designed, it was hand-drawn onto silk, and it was really detailed.
-And it sold to Sass and Bide, who are a really big Australian brand, and it opened their new Fashion Week show.
+And it sold to Sass and Bide, who are a really big Australian brand, and it opened their New York Fashion Week show.
 And that was, I think I was like 24, and my mum and my nana actually pitched in, and bought me that dress.
 And, I could still wear that dress now if I wanted to.
 It hasn't really dated, and it's a beautiful piece.
 So that, you know, it stood out for multiple reasons.

 But for every finished piece that Casella collects, hundreds more of her designs never see the light of day.